JDodsworth/University-Projects/Matlab_projects/README.md

 ## Givens-QR Factorisation
 The following code is of a function that computes the Givens-QR factorisation of a general square upper Hessenberg matrix.
 A Hessenberg matrix is an upper triangular matrix with an additional first subdiagonal.
 My mark for this task was 100%.

+## LU Factorisation with partial pivoting
+This file contains a function that solves a linear system via LU factorisation with partial pivoting in order to achieve better numerical stability.
+I achieved a score of 80% and have made necessary changes.